OpenTOPAS/TOPAS_Official_Documentation/getting-started/citation.rst

 Citation
 ========

-If you use TOPAS, please be sure to cite the following paper (`PubMed <https://www.ncbi.nlm.nih.gov/pubmed/23127075>`_):
+If you use TOPAS, please be sure to cite:

+Faddegon B, Ramos-Mendez J, Schuemann J, McNamara A, Shin J, Perl J, Paganetti H, The TOPAS Tool for Particle Simulation, a Monte Carlo Simulation Tool for Physics, Biology and Clinical Research.
+Physica Medica.
+2020; `72:114-121`_.

+and the follow-up paper emphasizing the latest developments:

 Perl J, Shin J, Schumann J, Faddegon B, Paganetti H. TOPAS: an innovative proton Monte Carlo platform for research and clinical applications.
 Med Phys.
-2012; 39(11):6818-37.
+2012; `39(11):6818-37`_.

-and the follow-up paper emphasizing the latest developments:

-Faddegon B, Ramos-Mendez J, Schuemann J, McNamara A, Shin J, Perl J, Paganetti H, The TOPAS Tool for Particle Simulation, a Monte Carlo Simulation Tool for Physics, Biology and Clinical Research, Physica Medica, doi:10.1016/j.ejmp.2020.03.019.Here is a BibTeX entry to aid use within LaTeX:
+Here is a BibTeX entry to aid use within LaTeX:

-To discover the Geant4 version used by a specific version of TOPAS, please consult the :ref:`history`.

 .. code-block:: plain

+   @article{TOPAS,
+        author = {Faddegon, B. and Ramos-Mendez, J. and Schuemann, J. and McNamara, A. and Shin, J. and Perl, J. and Paganetti H.}, title = {{The TOPAS Tool for Particle Simulation, a Monte Carlo Simulation Tool for Physics, Biology and Clinical Research}}, journal = {Physica Medica},
+        pages = {114--121},
+        volume = {72},
+        year = {2020},
+        pmid = {32247964},
+        doi = {10.1016/j.ejmp.2020.03.019}
+    }

     @article{TOPAS,
         author = {Perl, J. and Shin, J. and Schumann, J. and Faddegon, B. and Paganetti, H.},